Advanced and retracted tongue root: Tongue root position and vowel harmony

-In the Twi language, the ±ATR distinction has merged in the low vowel and so /a/ is harmonically neutral, occurring with either set of vowels.
+In the Asante dialect, the ±ATR distinction has merged in the low vowel and so /a/ is harmonically neutral, occurring with either set of vowels.
 In addition, the two vowels written e (/e̘/ and /i/) and o (/o̘/ and /u/) are often not distinguished and are approximately equivalent to European [e] and [o], as reflected in the orthography; for such people, the second harmonization rule does not apply.

 Tongue root and phonation

 With advances in fiber-optic laryngoscopy at the end of the twentieth century, new types of phonation were discovered that involve more of the larynx than just the glottis.
 One of the few languages studied thus far, the Togolese language Kabiyé, has a vocalic distinction that had been assumed to be one of tongue root.
 However, it turned out to be a phonation distinction of faucalized voice versus harsh voice.

 It is not yet clear whether that is characteristic of ±ATR distinctions in general.